dbt-labs/docs.getdbt.com/website/snippets/_mesh-cycle-detection.md

-Currently, the default behavior for "project" dependencies enforces that these relationships only go in one direction, meaning that the `jaffle_finance` project could not add a new model that depends, on any public models produced by the `jaffle_marketing` project. dbt will check for cycles across projects and raise errors if any are detected.
+You can enable bidirectional dependencies across projects so these relationships can go in either direction, meaning that the `jaffle_finance` project can add a new model that depends on any public models produced by the `jaffle_marketing` project.

-However, many teams may want to be able to share data assets back and forth between teams. _We've added support for enabling bidirectional dependencies across projects, currently in beta_.

 To enable this in your account, set the environment variable `DBT_CLOUD_PROJECT_CYCLES_ALLOWED` to `TRUE` in all your dbt Cloud environments.
 This allows you to create bidirectional dependencies between projects, so long as the new dependency does not introduce any node-level cycles.